PanPraescribens/primitive-survival/README.md

  - Investigated fishing in general and made some minor changes to catch percents
  - Removed giant weird shadow from deadfall and fishbasket on land
  - Fixed fish in soup/stew recipes now rendering properly in pots and bowls
+ - Added basic taxidermy - place pelts on the floor for rugs

 Version 2.3 updates